Chainbing (CBG) 1-Day Volume Tops $27,191.33

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Chainbing’s launch date was July 28th, 2020.
+Chainbing was first traded on July 28th, 2020.
 Chainbing’s total supply is 10,000,000,000 tokens and its circulating supply is 503,420,200 tokens.
-The official website for Chainbing is www.chainbing.io.
 The official message board for Chainbing is medium.com/@chainbing.
+Chainbing’s official website is www.chainbing.io.
 Chainbing’s official Twitter account is @chain_bing and its Facebook page is accessible here.

 Buying and Selling Chainbing

-It is usually not possible to buy alternative cryptocurrencies such as Chainbing directly using U.S. dollars.
-Investors seeking to trade Chainbing should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Chainbing using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Chainbing directly using US dollars.
+Investors seeking to acquire Chainbing should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Chainbing using one of the exchanges listed above.

 Receive News & Updates for Chainbing Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chainbing and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.